 Use an appropriate nucleic acid extraction procedure for Gram-negative bacteria.
 A comprehensive collection of methods can be found in (7).
 Alternatively, commercial kits may be used according to the manufacturers' instructions.

-9.4 PCR amplification (for Real-time PCR)
+9.4 Real-time PCR amplification

 9.4.1 General